ALTIBASE/Documents/Manuals/Altibase_7.1/eng/iLoader User's Manual.md

 **Answer**

- Since CONDITION is a reserved word in Altibase, a parsing error occurs.
+Because CONDITION is a reserved word in Altibase, a parsing error occurs.

 **Question**

 Whenever I use iLoader to upload data, I receive errors.
 I want detailed information about the errors.
-Can you tell me how to get it?
+Can you tell me how to get the information?

 **Answer**